tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 * Which algorithm should I use for classification?

-Ask for one or two volunteers to answer the question, and conclude by highlighting the following:
+Ask one or two volunteers to answer the question, and conclude by highlighting the following:

 * There is no definitive answer to this question, but the best answer is _it depends_.